jekyll/jekyll/docs/_posts/2022-12-21-jekyll-sass-converter-3.0-released.markdown

 ### Dropped support of importing files with non-standard extension names

-`sass-embedded` only allows importing files that have extension names of `.sass`, `.scss` or `.css`. **SCSS syntax in files with `.css` extension name will result in a syntax error**.
+`sass-embedded` only allows importing files that have extension names of `.sass`, `.scss` or `.css`.
+SCSS syntax in files with `.css` extension name will result in a syntax error.

 ### Dropped support of importing files relative to site source

-In `v2.x`, the Converter allowed imports using paths relative to site source directory, even if the site source directory is not in Sass `load_paths`.
-This is a side effect of a bug in the converter, which will remain as is in `v2.x` due to its usage in the wild.
+In `v2.x`, the Converter allowed imports using paths relative to site source directory, even if the site source directory is not present in Sass' `load_paths` option.
+This is a side effect of a bug in the converter, which will remain as is in
+`v2.x` due to its usage in the wild.

 In `v3.x`, imports using paths relative to site source directory will not work out of box.
 To allow these imports, `.`